Skip to Main Content

 Figure 2 illustrates a catalog record produced by the subject search using the search terms "Film adaptations" and "gothic literature".
 Note how these terms appear in the subjects assigned to the resource, assuring that the resource is sufficiently about the search terms used in the search.

-Using OneSearch for your Assignment
+Using OneSearch for locating film analyses

 To locate sources for your assignment: